-The Human Trafficking Course is required at every renewal and can be counted toward your professional development hours in accordance with rule 882.3.
+The Human Trafficking Course is required at every renewal and can be counted toward your professional development hours.
 To complete an approved human trafficking course, please visit the Health and Human Services (website).

 Submit the Name Change Form located under “Forms and Publications” section on the Council’s website.
 Be sure to include the required supporting documentation.